 I did not become a film director, and I probably won’t.
 A few years later, I was trying to assess the practical value of those long winter nights, a self-imposed movie hype that lasted for almost five months.
 Maybe I gained a unique communication skill?
 Or was I sharpening my analytics skill?
 Would it be valuable in my later life, and how?
 I enjoyed it though, which should be enough I guess.

 I probably started asking myself about the financial roots and origins of what’s happening around.
 All this crazy and experimental stuff that is being built, someone needs to fund it.
-How does it work?
+How does all of that work?
 All this impact costs – who funds it, why, and how?
 It’s like a background, a backstage of reality we encounter every day.
 I was interested, so I started thinking and learning.

 It’s also so cool: imagine, you are in your late fifties or sixties, and young brilliant folks are pitching to you?
 It’s like a fountain of youth.
 You are supporting, financially and otherwise, the creations of something wow.